 - and almond flakes.

 Adding dry herbs and vegetables to the dry mix is a great way of adding extra nutrition and variety to the diet.
-I routinely add dry onion or garlic flakes to the mix, and during the summer I often make my own dried mint, basil, oregano, thyme or rosemary.
+I routinely add dry garlic flakes to the mix, and during the summer I often make my own dried mint, basil, oregano, thyme or rosemary.
 These all make the dry mix more fragrant and interesting.
-In some countries you can buy freeze-dried vegetables from the soup sections in supermarkets, or some people choose to make their own with a dehydrator.
+In some countries you can buy freeze-dried vegetables from the soup sections in supermarkets, or some people choose to make their own dried vegetables in a dehydrator or oven.
 I tend to just sprinkle in whatever I have handy.

 Rats also love dried fruit.
 However, it is usually quite high in sugar, so really something that should only be added occasionally as a treat, rather than included as a regular part of the diet.

 It’s important to remember that dry mixes, especially when they are home-made are not a complete diet for rats.
 Homemade dry foods need to be fed in tandem with fresh vegetables, protein, and bones, and some owners also prefer to give vitamin and mineral supplements.

 Homemade Treats for Rats